 personal portal – www.phoebebarnard.com

 Dan Airola is a Wildlife Biologist with strong experience in corporate management of consulting businesses, natural resource planning, and biological consulting and research.
 Dan is President of Conservation Research and Planning, a small northern California firm.
-He recently retired as present of Northwest Hydraulic Consultants Inc., the U.S. subsidiary of NHC Ltd, a $30 MM Canadian firm that specializes in water resource science and engineering.
+He recently retired as president of Northwest Hydraulic Consultants Inc., the U.S. subsidiary of NHC Ltd, a $30 M Canadian firm that specializes in water resource science and engineering.
 He also served as co-chair of the firm’s Board of Directors.

 Previously, Dan ran his own sole-proprietorship biological consulting firm, served as Vice President and Board Chair of Jones & Stokes Associates, a western U.S. Environmental Consulting firm, and worked as a biologist and planner for the Lassen National Forest.
 Altogether, he has 40 years of experience practicing and managing environmental and engineering consulting firms based in northern California.
 He also serves as a Director of an environmental consulting firm and hyrology consulting firm in California and several non-profit conservation groups.